An in-depth guide to connecting any kind of headphones to the PS4.

 Using the PS4 Remote Play App

-This option isn’t perfect as there is a possibility that it might not work for some games and unverified devices, but it’s still worth trying out especially if you don’t want to spend on Bluetooth dongles.
+This option isn’t perfect, as there is a possibility that it might not work for some games and unverified devices.
+However, it’s still worth trying out, especially if you don’t want to spend on Bluetooth dongles.

 The PS4 Remote Play app basically lets you access your PS4 through your mobile device using a Wi-Fi connection.
-It allows you to play PS4 games on your phone using the on-screen controller and phone display while also joining chats using your phone’s mic.
+It allows you to play PS4 games on your phone using the on-screen controller and phone display while also joining chats.